Phoenix Nights: Broadcasts

 Phoenix Nights is rarely repeated on British television.
 During an interview with Danny Baker for Peter Kay In Conversation, Kay stated he resents allowing his shows, including Phoenix Nights, to be repeated as it "dilutes the quality" of the programme, citing Only Fools and Horses as an example of a highly regarded programme "ruined" by excessive repeat showings.

+Kay also revealed in November 2025 that he had rejected an offer from Netflix to have the show on the service as he "didn't want a trigger warning".

-Potential third series
+Potential third series and film

 In September 2006, Kay revealed on BBC Radio 1 that a third series of Phoenix Nights has been written, but it is unknown when the series will be filmed.
 On 8 May 2007, another announcement by Kay was made promising another series will be made.
 However Dave Spikey, in interviews with The Sentinel and the Croydon Guardian in late 2009, claimed that neither he nor fellow co-writer Neil Fitzmaurice were aware of any plans to bring back the series.
 In a recent interview with Peter Kay he stated that he had written a third series of Phoenix Nights and had even written a screenplay for it.
 However, when asked if he would be going back there he said that he would prefer to do something new next.
 Kay also claims he's been approached to make a Phoenix Nights movie following the success of The Inbetweeners Movie.
 In August 2014, it was reported that Kay was in talks to revive Phoenix Nights in the form of a series of live shows for Comic Relief in 2015.
 In November 2014, Kay announced during a charity fundraising event at the Opera House Theatre, Blackpool, that an official announcement would be made regarding the revival of the show.
 Kay confirmed again in April 2017 that a third series had been written but that "things kept getting in the way" of filming it.

+In November 2025, Kay told Capital FM: "I have written a film of Phoenix Nights.
+It's written and it's done.
+But I'm waiting for the de-aging process to come into fruition.
+Because the storyline involves a lot of flashbacks to the past and I don’t want to be using really bad makeup to make people look young.
+Seriously, when the tour is finished, I've been thinking about it.
+I've been looking at the capabilities of de-aging technology."

+Cultural references

+In 2026, the death metal band Ovulating Cadaver released the single Inflatable Filth, referencing the penis and testicles inflatable from Series 2, Episode 2, quoting lines from the episode and depicting a violent version of the inflatable on the single cover.